gacetta/notes/hoisting.md

         function hoist() {
         var message;
         console.log(message);
-        message='Hoisting is all the rage!'
+        message = 'Hoisting is all the rage!';
         }

         hoist(); // Ouput: undefined

     **NOTE:** this is why it's important to declare and initialize variables before referencing them.

+---
 ### STRICT MODE

 **strict mode** tells JS not to tolerate the usage of variables before they are declared